Random-Software-Repo/scripts/shell/rplay/README.md

 # RPLAY

+`rplay` plays audio files of nearly any format from one computer (the source), to any remote computer (the target) with minimal configuration requirements and using only commonly available software (software that is pre-packaged on at least FreeBSD and all or nearly all Linux distributions).

+Rplay requires:

+ - zsh
+ - ffmpeg
+ - ssh
+ - sox

+ That's it.
+Configuration is limited to installing those packages, creating an ssh key, and copying the public portion of the key to the target server.

-`rplay` plays audio files of nearly any format from one computer (the source), to any remote computer (the target) you care to use.
-This is done using `ffmpeg` to convert audio files to a `flac` stream which is, uh, streamed via `ssh` to the target computer and played on the default audio device via the `play` command (an alias for the `sox` command).
+Rplay works by using `ffmpeg` to convert one or more audio files to a `flac` stream which is, uh, streamed via `ssh` to the target computer and played on the default audio device via the `play` command (a variation of the `sox` command).

 The source computer, the one you run the `rplay` command on, must have `zsh` and `ffmpeg` installed, and the target computer must have an `ssh` server running, a working default audio output device, and the `sox` package installed.
 You should have an ssh key copied to the target (goo\^w search ***ssh-copy-id***), otherwise using `rplay` will require *frequent* passwords as every single file played is through a separate ssh connection.